catenglaender/public-notes/ILIAS-development/Test-Assessment/FR_Presentation-Table-for-Test-Assessment-Results.md

 ![](./img/detailed-results_expaned-item.jpg)

 The aforementioned UX guide names the mode of exploring the details of multiple items as "Comparing before choosing".
-While we are less certain of what information exactly the user is looking for, the presentation table still helps us to improve the user experience:
+Although the user might have many different reasons for looking at this second layer of information, the presentation table still helps us to improve the user experience:

 * users don't loose their position in the table when opening or closing a row entry
 * familiar styling makes important areas like the feedback box stand out and helps distinguish e.g. the question text from the rest of the answer.